ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 1. Fetch the PTE that carries the desired data from the process's page table
 2. Translate the address from the PTE
 3. Load the data from the address into physical memory.
-However, the hardware must first find
+However, the hardware must first find the page table for the currently running process.

 ## Translation-Lookaside Buffer (TLB)
 We want to speed up address translation, so we use a **translation-lookaside buffer (TLB)**.
 This is a part of the **memory-management unit (MMU)**, and it caches address translations.
 The TLB acts like a typical cache that keeps high-frequency address translations in on-chip memory.